Everest Base Camp Trek Difficulty

 We strongly advise you to avoid dairy and cheese products, as well as alcoholic beverages, caffeinated beverages, and hot chocolates, as specialists’ advice against them on high-altitude treks.

 You should know how your body reacts to high altitude before you start your trek journey.
-When you start your trek to the Everest base camp, it's almost certain that you'll have one or more symptoms of altitude sickness, So, How can we Avoid Altitude Sickness at your base camp to Everest trek?
+When you start your trek to the Everest Base Camp, it's almost certain that you'll have one or more symptoms of altitude sickness, So, how can we Avoid Altitude Sickness at your Base Camp to Everest trek?
 The human body isn't designed to thrive at altitudes of 3000 meters or higher, and you'll notice that it craves more oxygen.

 Headaches, a lack of appetite, difficulty sleeping, fuzzy vision, nausea, difficulty breathing, a high heart rate, and exhaustion are some of the symptoms.
 If these symptoms worsen or continue, it's best to take a day off or descend to a lower-altitude village until your body adjusts.

 We can also help you discover a premium hotel and teahouse within your budget.
-Our 14 days trekking package to the base camp of Everest, offers luxury and premium hotels and lodges in addition to affordable hotel and lodge accommodations.
+Our 14 days trekking package to the Base Camp of Everest, offers luxury and premium hotels and lodges in addition to affordable hotel and lodge accommodations.
 Comfortable mattresses with cushions, electric blankets, hot and cold showers, free Wi-Fi, and other features are available at the resort.
-The rooms are usually cosy and on twin sharing basis.
+The rooms are usually cozy and on twin sharing basis.
 There are a few pieces of furniture in the room, as well as a mattress, blanket, and pillow.
 If you're a solo trekker, we can manage separate rooms for you accordingly as well.

 14 Days trek Itinerary to Everest Base Camp